akeneo/pim-helpcenter/content/updates/automation/3-Improved-rule-conditions.md

 ![The new filters in action](../img/new-filters-for-rules-conditions.png)

-Don't hesitate to use those new filters.
-The more precise your rule conditions, the faster it will be run.
+Don't hesitate to use these new filters.
+The more precise your rule conditions will be, the faster they will be executed.

 ## Conditions with relative dates
 ::: meta-data type="Improvement" ee-only="true" link-to-doc="../articles/get-started-with-the-rules-engine.html#created"
 :::

-It was already possible to apply conditions on products/product models based on their `creation date`, `updated date`, or the content of a `date` attribute type.
-But we wanted to go further, by allowing you to not only filter on specific dates but also on relative dates.
-With this new functionality, you are able to apply an action on all the products created/updated for the past X days.
+It was already possible to apply conditions on products and product models based on their `creation date`, `updated date`, or the content of a `date` attribute type.
+But we wanted to go further by allowing you to not only filter on specific dates but also on relative dates.
+With this new functionality, you are now able to apply an action on all the products created or updated for the past X days.